 Low-growing, spreading plants for edgings, rock gardens, ground covers, pattern plantings.
 All kinds have attractive year-round foliage and clusters of small, white, pink, or rose-purple flowers in spring.
 Seldom browsed by deer.
 Give good drainage.

-A. procurrens.
-WHITE ROCKCRESS.
-Zones US, MS; USDA 6-7.
-Native to southeastern Europe.
-Creeping plant with 112-in. leaves and white flowers clustered on 4- to 12-in. stems.
-Over time, spreads widely.
+- Creeping plant with 112 inches leaves and white flowers clustered on 4- to 12 inches stems.

-A.x sturii.
-Dense, fist-size cushions of small, bright green leaves eventually grow into small mats bearing clusters of white flowers on 2- to 3-in. stems.
-Some consider this species among the finest rock garden plants.
+- Dense, fist-size cushions of small, bright green leaves eventually grow into small mats bearing clusters of white flowers on 2- to 3 inches stems.